MG1 14 Day Madagascar Tour

 Transport and Travel Conditions

 24-30 seat bus, perhaps smaller if groups size warrants.
 Roads are generally not good, some are just plain bad.
 Though all efforts are made to ensure that vehicles are in excellent condition, punctures and weather may cause delays and require patience.
-There are some moderate to strenuous walks that, though optional, are an integral part of experiencing the highlights of the country.
-Some reasonable level of physical fitness and steadiness on one's feet is important for the participant to fully and comfortably enjoy such tour activities.
+Because our dates coincide with the drier time of year, dust can be an annoyance; some travellers have suggested bringing masks to enhance comfort.

 Hotels and lodges have hot water, electricity (maybe part-time), mosquito netting, dining areas, bar, sometimes swimming pools.
 Remote lodges are not air-conditioned though many are at higher elevations where heat is not a factor.
 Hotel porter service is available throughout (see 'Inclusions').
 Single rooms are limited and likely smaller than twins.
 Many lodges are quite spread out and you will need to be able to walk up to 10 minutes from public areas to your room.